shoumo95/csx415-project/README.md

 * Using the Web Application
 * Using the Command Line Interface
-* Installing the packaged model as a library and using in in your own code
+* Installing the packaged model as a library and using it in your own code

 ### Option 1 - Web Application (recommended)